 £335 to £470

 £300 to £528

 They serve the same purpose but are made from different materials.
 Timing belts are made of rubber, while timing chains are made of metal.
 Your vehicle will only have one or the other, but not both.
 Timing belts and timing chains control and synchronise the rotation of your engines' crankshaft and camshaft, making your engine valves open and close at the right time.

 Like every piece of machinery, your timing belt or chain isn't immune to wear and tear.
 Failing to replace this might cause it to break or snap, eventually resulting in serious engine damage.
 Being forced to replace your car or overhauling your engine would set you back way more than it would cost you to replace your timing belt.

 How long will a timing belt or cambelt last, and when should you replace it?

 It depends on your vehicle manufacturer, so it's best to always refer to your owner's manual.
 On average, a timing belt will last 40,000 to 100,000 miles or about 7 to 10 years.

 Your timing belt should be changed within the mentioned odometer reading or timeframe.
 Ideally, whichever comes first.
-If your car uses a timing chain, it could last as long as the vehicle itself, as long as you replace your oil and filter regularly.
-You can consult your mechanic for additional recommendations on how often you should replace your timing belt for your specific car model.
+If your car uses a timing chain, it could last as long as the vehicle itself as long as you change your oil and filter regularly.

 Are there warning signs before a timing belt breaks?